 Glendale Ridge Vineyard in Southampton is a small, family-owned winery with a tasting room and outdoor space.
 Enjoy live music and a view of Mt Tom on summer weekends.

 Northampton MA is a lovely getaway destination, whether your goal is small town exploring, outdoor activities, food and drink fun, or just relaxing in a friendly New England town.
-Please share your Northampton tips in the comments below, and happy exploring.
+Let me know your Northampton tips.

 Discover more fun in the Northampton MA area at the Visit Hampshire County MA website, and on Facebook, Twitter, and YouTube.